ElementsProject/lightning/doc/MAKING-RELEASES.md

 ### Post-release

-1. Add a new '[Unreleased]' section the CHANGELOG.md with empty headers.
+1. Add a new '[Unreleased]' section to the CHANGELOG.md with empty headers.
 2. Look through PRs which were delayed for release and merge them.
+3. Update this file with any missing or changed instructions.